AljoschaMeyer/bamboo/README.md

 - `payload_hash`, the hash of the payload, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
 - `size`, the size of the payload, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64).
 - `seqnum`, the sequence number of the entry, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64).
 Note that this limits the maximum size of logs to 2^64 - 1.
 - `backlink`, the hash of the previous log entry, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
+This is omitted if the `seqnum` is one.
 - `lipmaalink`, the hash of an older log entry, encoded as a canonical, binary [yamf-hashe](https://github.com/AljoschaMeyer/yamf-hash).
 For details on which entry the lipmaalink has to point to, see the next section.
+This is omitted if the `seqnum` is one.
 - `sig`, the signature obtained from signing the previous data with the author's private key, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64) followed by that many bytes (the raw signature).

 Note that peers don't necessarily have to adhere to this encoding when persisting or exchanging data.
 In some cases, tag, seqnum, backlinks and payload_hash can be reconstructed without them having to be transmitted.
 This encoding is only binding for signature verification and hash computation, nothing more.